garrandall/popular-music-data/tracks/lovey-dovey-clyde-mcphatter.md

 Lovey dovey
 Lovey dovey all the time, uh uh
-Ooh, baby, I can't get you
+Oh, baby, I can't get you
 Out of my mind, oh, no

 I cry with feeling